Ecdosis/ms-viewer/README.md

     java Paginator <folder> <json-config>

 This produces a full list of metadata for each file, which you can pipe to an output file.
-This can then be pased into the index.html file.
+This can then be passed into the index.html file.
 Obviously this needs to be split up into a service and proper client, but this is just a prototype for now.

+Paginator doesn't pretty-print the JSON.
+I pasted the output into [Json lint](http://jsonlint.com), validated then copied the cleaned up JSON into the index.html file.